+There are different types of Mould, Black Mould (Aureobasidium), Chaetomium and many more.
 Mould is a very basic organism that is designed to decompose other organic materials and create a system that recycles certain nutrients throughout an ecosystem.
 It has existed and thrived on this planet for billions of years and therefore, has become very effective at spreading through areas with high levels of moisture.
-Mould spores thrive on moisture; in fact moisture is the key element in mould growth.
+Mould spores thrive on moisture; in fact, moisture is the key element in mould growth.
 Many people underestimate just how quickly mould can actually grow.
-They will ignore small patch of mould thinking that they don’t have to rush to remove it, when all of a sudden that small patch has spread throughout a large area.
+They will ignore a small patch of mould thinking that they don’t have to rush to remove it when all of a sudden that small patch has spread throughout a large area.

 One of the most common types of household mould is Toxic Black Mould.
 Now, not all dark coloured mould is Black Mould, often it can be a dark black colour and not actually be toxic at all.
 Toxic Black Mould however, can cause a number of serious health conditions such as breathing issues, organ damage, and mental impairment and in extreme cases it can even be fatal.